-Interpretation of results - This will change depending on the different parameters used.
-This is important to understand if the results of the PACTA analysis are to be used to inform decision making.

-Communication - It is important to communicate to external stakeholders and the wider public with transparency and accuracy.
+- 1. Interpretation of results This will change depending on the different parameters used.
+This is important to understand if the results of the PACTA analysis are to be used to inform decision making. - 2.
+Communication It is important to communicate to external stakeholders and the wider public with transparency and accuracy.
 This will prevent any misleading claims or unintended commitments being made.
 It is also important to ensure comparability of results between different users.

-The best way to ensure communications and disclosure are accurate is to understand the methodology documented here and the underlying assumptions/uncertainties behind the data inputs.
-Be it the scenarios to which alignment is being measured against or the climate data being used as input.
+The best way to ensure communications and disclosures are accurate is to understand the methodology documented here and the underlying assumptions/uncertainties behind the data and scenario inputs.